 How do I control access to my data in Data Lake Storage Gen2?

 The lifecycle of a user-assigned identity is managed separately from the lifecycle of the Azure service instances to which it's assigned.
-For more information about managed identities, see How do the managed identities for Azure resources work?.
+For more information about managed identities, see What are managed identities for Azure resources?.

 How do I set permissions for Azure AD users to query data in Data Lake Storage Gen2 by using Hive or other services?